 Some 48 million Americans live in poverty.
 The proportion of U.S. citizens in poverty has increased or held steady for all but one of the past dozen years.
 At the same time, incomes have stagnated or declined for all but the highly educated and affluent.

-The once-reliable paths to economic stability are now filled with barriers, and human services agencies’ ability to intervene is limited by diminished government support.
+The once-reliable paths to economic stability are now filled with barriers, and the ability of human services agencies to intervene is limited by diminished government support.

 We focus on organizational effectiveness, resilience and commitment to excellence to enhance the services provided to those attempting to escape poverty.
 We seek to foster innovation and advance efforts that provide models of evidence-based approaches.